Pyenb/Keychron_mice_software_updater/readme.md

 4. Run the downloaded `.exe` file to start the installation process.
 Follow the prompts to complete the installation.

 ![Installation](images/install01.png)

+### Supported mice

+This updater is for the [Keychron Wireless Mouse Software](https://www.keychron.com/pages/learn-more-how-to-use-keychron-mouse-software).
+Anything supported by the official software should work.
+You should know what software you are using.

 ### Updating the software